Goods imported from outside the EU require you to pay import duty and VAT, and make a declaration to customs.

 If the journey begins outside the EU, the Transport Internationaux Routiers (TIR) procedure can be used for movements to and from countries that are contracting parties to the TIR Convention.
 The goods must travel by road in approved vehicles or containers under customs seal, accompanied by a TIR carnet document.
 You, or your freight forwarder, must be authorised to use TIR and the potential taxes and duties on the goods must be guaranteed.

 All traders moving goods across the EU under TIR are required to submit a declaration using NCTS when the consignment reaches the frontier of the EU.
-Find details of TIR and NCTS and links to newsletters on Community/Common Transit and TIR on the HMRC website.
+Read newsletters on Community/Common Transit and TIR.

 See the guides on moving your goods and moving goods by road.